Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: Frame fixing using BMS charges

 \section{Frame fixing using BMS charges}

 Reference~\cite{Mitman:2022kwt} introduced a procedure for fixing a BMS frame by making use of BMS charges computed from asymptotic Bondi data.
 These charges include the four-momentum charge $P^a$, the angular momentum charge $\vec{J}$, the boost charge $\vec{K}$, the center-of-mass charge $\vec{G}$, and the supertranslation charge $\Psi_{M}$.
 The charges are computed by taking moments of the Bondi mass aspect $m$, the Lorentz aspect $N$, and the energy moment aspect $E$ on the celestial two-sphere.
 The aspects are obtained from the expansion of the Bondi-Sachs metric in Bondi gauge.
-In the MB conventions they are related to the strain and Weyl scalars as
+In the MB\footnote{Moreschi-Boyle conventions used in the works~\cite{Boyle:2015nqa,Iozzo:2020jcu,Boyle:2013nka,Moreschi:1998mw,Moreschi:1988pc,Iozzo:2021vnq} and the code \texttt{scri}~\cite{boyle_2025_15693419}.
+The complex dyads used for building the spin-weighted fields are discussed in detail in these references.} conventions they are related to the strain and Weyl scalars as

 From these aspects we obtain the Poincaré charges as

 where $n^{a}$ is a collection of spin-0 scalar functions.
 The scalar components are combinations of the $\ell\leq 1$ spherical harmonics,